fnando/uptime_checker/README.md

 3. Add bot to the group you just created.
 4. Go to @BotFather and `/setprivacy` to `enabled`.
 You also have to `/setjoingroups` to `disabled`.
 5. Go to the group you created and send a message to the bot; use something like `@YouBotName hello`.
-6. Make a curl request to discover the channel id.
-The following command will do: `curl curl https://api.telegram.org/bot<YOUR API TOKEN>/getUpdates`.
+6. Run `ruby setup/telegram.rb` locally to get the channel id.
+You may need to install the dependencies with `bundle install` before doing it so.
 7. Set the notification as `telegram: <chat id>`.
 Sometimes id can be a negative number and this is important.

 Example: